 Admittance into the SEC program is not a 100% guarantee.
-Quite often when you are saying yes to SEC, you are saying yes to jail ane only being allowed to apply for SEC.
+Quite often when you are saying yes to SEC, you are saying yes to jail and only being offered an opportunity to apply for SEC.
 Many clients will not be admitted into the SEC program because of their past convictions, probation violations, violent offenses, drug convictions and theft convictions.
 There really does not seem to be any solid guarantees that a person will get approved for SEC, although the guidelines for exclusion are fairly well known, so if you are not one of a category of people that are usually prevented from SEC, you would have a higher than average chance of being approved.

 The process for a SEC application is quite extensive and starts with filling out the comprehensive application mentioned above and submitting it to probation.
 This process, according to the Orange County probation department, and in the experience of our Orange County DUI Lawyer, takes about six weeks to get an answer.

 Bypassing probation, and having the judge directly on board with sentencing to house arrest is an option, as more providers of electronic home monitoring (known as Supervised Electronic Confinement (SEC) in Orange County) allow such credits without a court order.
 This is true with LCA Services and Diversified Monitoring Systems, which are the authorized providers for the SCRAM (Secure Continuous Remote Alcohol Monitoring), GPS tracking and drug patch monitoring systems in most of the southern California Counties.

 Who is Not Approved for SEC?